michaelford85/mongodb-atlas-ansible-role/README.md

 ### 3. Run the playbook

 After installing the role and other prerequisites, author a playbook in order to create/destroy your cluster.
 Below you will find an example directory with files and playbooks to run.

+#### 🛡 Free cluster safeguard
+If `deploy_free_cluster` is set to `true`, this role automatically checks your Atlas project to ensure there is no existing M0 cluster.
+Because MongoDB Atlas only allows one M0 cluster per project, this assertion will fail early with a clear error message if another M0 cluster exists.

 #### 📂 Example Playbook Repository Structure
 ```